sev-90/sev-90.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello there, I'am Sevin!" excerpt:"About me"
+title: "Hello there, I'm Sevin!"
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/